 Straightway I became conscious of a Presence in the room, and a chilling breath thrilled through my very being.
 "He is no such thing," cried my Wife, "and you are breaking the Commandments in thus dishonouring your own Grandson."
 But I took no notice of her.
 Looking around in every direction I could see nothing; yet still I felt a Presence, and shivered as the cold whisper came again.
 I started up.
 "What is the matter?" said my Wife, "there is no draught; what are you looking for?
 There is nothing."
-There was nothing; and I resumed my seat, again exclaiming, "The boy is a fool, I say; 33 can have no meaning in Geometry."
-At once there came a distinctly audible reply, "The boy is not a fool; and 33 has an obvious Geometrical meaning."
+There was nothing; and I resumed my seat, again exclaiming, "The boy is a fool, I say; three-to-the-third can have no meaning in Geometry."
+At once there came a distinctly audible reply, "The boy is not a fool; and three-to-the-third has an obvious Geometrical meaning."